sourceduty/Predictions/README.md

 #

-> Alex: "The only future projections that could be made are for change itself because this avoids prediction which is impossible."
+> Alex: "*The only future projections that could be made are for change itself because this avoids prediction which is impossible.*"

 #
 ### Related Links